AlexJF12/kanagawa-site/index.md

 [https://www.kanagawa.io/contact](https://www.kanagawa.io/contact)

+## First, what will this cost?

+For the 2022 cycle - nothing!
+It's being offered free since it is still a work in progress.
+All I ask is for some constructive criticism.

+That being said, if there is custom work beyond the report you'd like to have done, we can figure something out.

-## Who would benefit from buying this data and report?
+## Who would benefit from this data and report?

 If you are interested in running for office, this is a good place to start.